Curriculum – Mathematics

 • A-Level Examinations

-Achieving outstanding outcomes in Mathematics – knowing and remembering even more than what is expected in a grammar school
+Achieving outstanding outcomes in mathematics knowing and remembering even more that what is expected of a grammar school KS5 curriculum.

 Recommended reading in Mathematics for Upper School (Years 12 – 13)

-• Mr Hollick – The Tiger That Isn’t: Seeing Through a World of Numbers – Andrew Dilnot
+• Mrs Pilkington – The Tiger That Isn’t: Seeing Through a World of Numbers – Andrew Dilnot

 • Mrs Coker – Things to Make and Do in the Fourth Dimension – Matt Parker